Amber Wagner: 2015-2016

 Wagner debuted at the Bayerische Staatsoper in the role of Ariadne auf Naxos, a role which she reprised later that season at the Minnesota Opera and Palm Beach Opera.
-She took the role of Senta and Sieglande in the Oper Frankfurt, Verdi's Requiem with the Los Angeles Master Chorale and Milwaukee Symphony Orchestra, as well as a selection of Wagner with the Minnesota Orchestra.
+She took the role of Senta and Sieglande in the Oper Frankfurt, Verdi's Requiem with the Los Angeles Master Chorale and Milwaukee Symphony Orchestra, as well as a selection of the music of Richard Wagner with the Minnesota Orchestra.
 Additionally, she performed a selection of Strauss Lieder and Mahler's Symphony No. 4 with the Orquesta Filarmónica de Jalisco.
 She also performed alongside mezzo-soprano Jamie Barton at the Tucson Desert Song Festival and Arizona Opera.

 2017-2018

-Wagner debuted in Australia in the role of Sieglande as well as took the role of Senta in Wagner's The Flying Dutchman at The Metropolitan Opera.
-She reprised the role of Sieglinde in Wagner's Die Walküre at the 2017 Edinburgh Festival, and returned to the Lyric Opera of Chicago, taking the role of Turandot which she had previously performed with the Vancouver Opera.
-With Opera Australia she debuted as Aida, reprised the role of Senta in Rome with the Accademia di Santa Cecilia as well as the National RAI Symphony Orchestra.
+Wagner debuted in Australia in the role of Sieglande as well as taking the role of Senta in Richard Wagner's The Flying Dutchman at The Metropolitan Opera.
+She reprised the role of Sieglinde in Richard Wagner's Die Walküre at the 2017 Edinburgh Festival, and returned to the Lyric Opera of Chicago, taking the role of Turandot which she had previously performed with the Vancouver Opera.
+With Opera Australia, she debuted as Aida, reprised the role of Senta in Rome with the Accademia di Santa Cecilia as well as the National RAI Symphony Orchestra.
 She also performed Verdi's Requiem with the Oregon Symphony.